Fragtality/WorkingTitle2GSX/README.md

 - The Aircraft will shortly "shake" because it is reset to Empty on Startup (only when on Ground!)
 - As soon as you switch on the Batteries the Binary will import Fuel & Payload from SimBrief
 - Call GSX Refuel to fuel the Aircraft to the planned SimBrief Figures.
 Start the APU only after Refuel was completed.
-- Call GSX Boarding to board Passengers and load Cargo/Bag as planned in SimBrief
+- Call GSX Boarding to board Passengers and load Cargo/Bag as planned in SimBrief.
-- When arrived, call GSX Deboarding to unload the Plane
+- When arrived, call GSX Deboarding to unload the Plane.
 - When Deboarding was finished, SimBrief will be checked for new FlightPlan.
 If none is found, it will re-check every 60 Seconds.
 If a new FlightPlan is found, you can call Refueling/Boarding again.

 <br/>